jonallured/jonallured.com/source/resume.html.md

 ## Professional Objective

-I want to work for a company that specializes in web and mobile applications and cares about design.
-I love building things and I want to work with and learn from other people who do too.
-I care about open source and I want the company I work for to share that feeling.
+My progress through Engineering levels has seen me do many things over the years but a constant has been solving problems and building things.
+This is what got me into programming computers and it's what keeps me there.
+I want to work for a company where I will have interesting problems to solve and can build cool things for users.

 ## Development Perspective